2000 San Francisco 49ers season: Schedule

-Season summary
+Game summaries

-Week 1 at Atlanta Falcons
+Week 1: at Atlanta Falcons

 Jeff Garcia opened scoring on a four-yard touchdown to Fred Beasley but after four consecutive Morten Anderson field goals the Falcons got touchdown catches from Terance Mathis and Shawn Jefferson while Ashley Ambrose picked off Garcia and scored.
 Beasley and Terrell Owens caught additional San Francisco touchdowns in the 36–28 loss.

-Week 2 vs. Carolina Panthers
+Week 2: vs. Carolina Panthers

 San Francisco's home opener was a disaster as four straight Panthers touchdowns ultimately led to a 38–22 Niners loss.
 With the game out of reach Garcia was benched and former Seahawks washout Rick Mirer completed a touchdown to J. J. Stokes and a two-point conversion throw to Owens on a subsequent Fred Beasley score.

-Week 3 at St. Louis Rams
+Week 3: at St. Louis Rams

 The Niners led 10–3 and closed to 27–24 but the defending Super Bowl champs put the game away 41–24.
 Garcia was intercepted twice, the second time at the Rams goal line with 47 seconds to go.